Instagram: @ART.SANDRAPEREZRAMOS

 *For the complete list of affiliations, awards, solo and juried exhibitions visit the Curriculum Vitae tab.

-(Photo above: Sandra Pérez-Ramos completing one of two murals for the local, Latin owned restaurant, 2Fifty's in Riverdale, MD).
+(Photo above: Sandra Pérez-Ramos completing one of two murals commissioned by Latin owned restaurant, 2Fifty's in Riverdale, MD).

 IG: @ART.SANDRAPEREZRAMOS